LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_info/user_docs.md

 ---
 layout: default
-title: LASER User IG Requiremnents
+title: LASER Access Requiremnents
 parent: LASER Info
 nav_order: 5
 ---

-# Information Governance (IG) Requirement for LASER Access
+# Requirements for LASER Access
-To be granted access to LASER and the Virtual Research Environment (VRE), certain Information Governance requiremnts must be met by LASER users.
+To be granted access to a Virtual Research Environment (VRE) within LASER, certain Information Governance requiremnts must be met by LASER users.
 DAT must be supplied with the following:

 - [PI approval for access](#pi-approval)
 - [Evidence of data security training](#data-security-training)